rohan-french/logic-site/content/about.md

 the continuous assessment for the subject online here.

 Currently I'm in the Netherlands where I'm working with Associate Professor Catarina Dutilh Novaes on the <a href="https://sites.google.com/site/therootsofdeduction/">Roots of Deduction</a> project at the University of Groningen, where I'm working on connections between proof-theory and dialogue games.

 My research is focused on issues in _philosophical logic_ and the _philosophy of logic_.
 I'm particularly interested in issues concerning philosophical proof-theory (esp. proof-theory for weak quantificational logics, modal logics and varieties of inferentialism), modal logic (esp. first- and higher-order modal logics, and issues involving expressive power), translations between logics, and issues involving substructural logics.
+I'm generally interested in any area of philosophy where formal methods can be fruitfully applied.

-When I'm not doing research I usually spend my time reading science-fiction and fantasy novels and listening to progressive rock music.
+When I'm not doing research I usually spend my time reading science-fiction and fantasy novels, listening to music and playing computer games.

-I drink _a lot_ of coffee.
+I drink _a lot_ of coffee (I recomend <a href="http://blackandbloom.nl/">Black &amp; Bloom</a> if you're in Groningen, and <a href="http://marketlane.com.au/">Market Lane Coffee</a> if you're in Melbourne).